AndrewMonteith/UFL/README.md

 * Change API for traversal to make it friendly
 * Investigate unique traversal of the tree

-* Can add, div, sub, mult UFL expressions, ...
-Achieved: Add

-* Can build trees (implemented most of the Product,Division, ... operators)

-* Hashing defines for types
-Achieved: Mostly

-* Traversal
-Achieved: Non unique traversal of the tree

-For next iteration:
-    * Work out whether i == j should actually be true in tests/iteration.jl
-    * IndexSum, ComponentTensor in order to allow mulitplication to work
-    * Implement Tensors and Multiplication
-    * Get IndexSum, ComponentTensor working ie dot, inner, ...
-    * Grad

 Get this code to work:
 ```julia
 mesh is 2D